hantsy/vertx-sandbox/docs/graphql.md

 * A `TypeDefinitionRegistry` to parse the graphql scheme definitions from files, see the above `buildTypeDefinitionRegistry` method.
 * A `RuntimeWiring` instance to assemble runtime handler to serve the GraphQL request, see the above `buildRuntimeWiring` method.

-You can also register global data loaders in the GraphQLHandler, which will be instantiated in every web request.
-Which is used to decrease the queries in a N+1 queries and improve the application performance.
+In the GraphQLHandler, register the global data loaders which will be instantiated in every request.
+It is used to decrease the frequency of executing queries in a N+1 query and improve the application performance.

 Let's have a look at the graphql schema file under the *main/resources/schema/schema.graphql* folder.